EatWellSleepWell2018Fall/ToolsPorject/README.md

-# IEOR 4501 Tools For Analytics -- Porject
+# IEOR 4501 Tools For Analytics -- Project

 ## Project Description
 [TO DO]